guard/guard-haml/README.md

 ### Configuring the output destination

-If you want to change the output directory use the `output` option in your Guardfile, e.g.:
+If you want to change the output directory use the `:output` option in your Guardfile, e.g.:

 ```ruby